ichal6/QuestStore-WEB-Project/README.md

 Branch is used for try eliminate multiply CSS files.
 ## include-jsp
 Divide header and footer section to another files and include they for jsp include.

+# Status
+Project is: finite.

+This project was built to learn Java EE and JSP.
+These purposes were fulfilled, and the project has been completed.